mattlucht/pension_guidance/content/guaranteed_income.md

 - escalating - increases every year to reduce the effect of inflation
 - enhanced - if your health is bad you may get more money from your annuity

-## Tax-free lump sum with annuities
+## Tax-free lump sums

 If you decide to buy an annuity you can still take up to 25% of your pension pot tax free as cash.
 You could then, for example, buy the annuity with the remaining 75%.
-Under current pension rules you have to buy the annuity within 6 months or alternatively use one of the [other options](/pension-pot-options).
+Under current pension rules you have to buy the annuity within 6 months or alternatively use one of the other options.

 ## How an annuity is calculated